Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/nodes/flh-proc.rst

   :lines: 4-18

-The streaming executable source is available here: :download:`/application/flh-proc/run.sh <../src/src/main/app-resources/flh-proc/run.sh>` and implements the activities:
+The streaming executable implements the activities:

 .. uml::